Bolton: Industrial Revolution onward

 Bolton's first Mayor, Charles James Darbishire was sympathetic to Chartism and a supporter of the Anti-Corn Law League.
 In August 1839 Bolton was besieged by Chartist rioters and the Riot Act was read and special constables sworn in.
 The mayor accompanied soldiers called to rescue special constables at Little Bolton Town Hall, which was besieged by a mob, and the incident ended without bloodshed.
 Derby Barracks was established in Fletcher Street in the early 1860s.

-One of two statues prominent on Victoria Square near Bolton Town Hall is that of Samuel Taylor Chadwick (1809 – 3 May 1876) a philanthropist who donated funds to Bolton Hospital to create an ear, nose and throat ward.
-Built houses for people living in cellars, through Bolton Council fought for better public health including cleaner water, established the Chadwick Orphanage, improved the Bolton Workhouse and funded the towns natural history museum that was the basis of the present Bolton Museum at Le Mans Crescent, the original museum was in a building at Queens Park.
+One of two statues prominent on Victoria Square near Bolton Town Hall is that of Samuel Taylor Chadwick (1809 – 3 May 1876) a philanthropist who donated funds to Bolton Hospital to create an ear, nose and throat ward; built houses for people living in cellars; through Bolton Council fought for better public health including cleaner water; established the Chadwick Orphanage; improved the Bolton Workhouse and funded the town's natural history museum that was the basis of the present Bolton Museum at Le Mans Crescent (the original museum was in a building at Queens Park).
 The second statue at Victoria Square is in memory of a former Bolton Mayor Sir Benjamin Alfred Dobson (1847–1898) who died in office in 1898, he was a textile machinery manufacturer and chairman of Dobson & Barlow, a significant employer in the town.
 By 1900 Bolton was Lancashire's third largest engineering centre after Manchester and Oldham.
 About 9,000 men were employed in the industry, half of them working for Dobson and Barlow in Kay Street.

 Another engineering company Hick, Hargreaves & Co based at the Soho Foundry made Lancashire boilers and heavy machinery.
 Thomas Ryder and Son of Turner Bridge manufactured machine tools for the international motor industry.
 Wrought iron was produced for more than 100 years at Thomas Walmsley and Sons' Atlas Forge.

 By 1911 the textile industry in Bolton employed about 36,000 people.
 As of 1920, the Bolton Cardroom Union had more than 15,000 members, while the Bolton Weavers' Association represented 13,500 workers.
 The last mill to be constructed was Sir John Holden's Mill in 1927.
 The cotton industry declined from the 1920s.
 A brief upturn after the Second World War was not sustained, and the industry had virtually vanished by the end of the 20th century.

 During the night of 26 September 1916, Bolton was the target for an aerial offensive.
 L21, a Zeppelin commanded by Oberleutnant Kurt Frankenburg of the Imperial German Navy, dropped twenty-one bombs on the town, five of them on the working class area of Kirk Street, killing thirteen residents and destroying six houses.
 Further attacks followed on other parts of the town, including three incendiaries dropped close to the Town Hall.